LuYifei2011/scratchblocks-plus/.github/CONTRIBUTING.md

 * When developing, you need to run a local web server:

-    ```
+    ```sh
     npm start
     ```

 * Browse to <http://localhost:8000/> to access the development version.

-To modify the homepage, send a PR to the [scratchblocks/scratchblocks.github.io](https://github.com/scratchblocks/scratchblocks.github.io) repo.
+To modify the homepage, send a PR to the [LuYifei2011/luyifei2011.github.io](https://github.com/LuYifei2011/luyifei2011.github.io) repo.